ibm-cloud-docs/assistant/system-entities.md

 - Arabic, Chinese, Korean, and Japanese dialog skills that were created before 27 May 2020 use the legacy version of the system entities.
 - Dialog skills in all other languages that were created before 10 March 2020 use the legacy API format by default.

+Starting 29 October 2020, only the new system entities API version is supported for English, Brazilian Portuguese, Czech, Dutch, French, German, Italian, and Spanish dialog skills.
+The option to switch to using the legacy version is no longer available.

-Update any skills that continue to use the legacy system entities.
+**For Arabic, Chinese, Korean, and Japanese dialog skills only**: Update any skills that continue to use the legacy system entities.
 To do so, complete the following steps:

 1. Go to **Options>System Entities**.

-1. Do one of the following things:
+    This option is not available in English, Brazilian Portuguese, Czech, Dutch, French, German, Italian, and Spanish dialog skills.
+    {: note}

-    - For Arabic, Chinese, Korean, and Japanese dialog skills, select **Use new system entities**.
+1. Select **Use new system entities**.
-    - For all other language skills, select **Use new system entities API format**.

 For information about how to use contextual entities to identify people and location names, see the [Detecting Names And Locations With Watson Assistant](https://medium.com/ibm-watson/detecting-names-and-locations-with-watson-assistant-e3e1fa2a8427){: external} blog post on Medium.